koush/docs.scrypted.app/homekit.md

 ## HomeKit Bridge vs Accessory Mode

 HomeKit can connect to two different types of devices: `Accessories` and `Bridges`. `Bridges` host multiple devices, while `Accessories` only host one.
 By default, cameras in Scrypted are paired in `Accessory Mode`.
 Each Camera in Scrypted will have its own QR Code.
-While this can be tedious to set up compared to Home Assistant and Homebridge which `Bridge` their cameras, `Accessory Mode` results in better performance:
+While this can be tedious to set up compared to Home Assistant and Homebridge which Bridge their cameras, Accessory Mode results in better performance:

-When HomeKit connects to a `Bridge`, it can only send and receive one request and response at a time.
-That means if any device on that `Bridge`, requests to all other devices on that Bridge are delayed until the slow device sends a response.
+When HomeKit connects to a Bridge, it can only send and receive one request and response at a time.
+That means if any device on that Bridge, requests to all other devices on that Bridge are delayed until the slow device sends a response.
 This delay can be particularly troublesome when the camera is slow to respond to snapshot requests.

-For example, suppose a server has 10 cameras on a `Bridge`.
+For example, suppose a server has 10 cameras on a Bridge.
 When the Home app is opened on iOS, each camera is sent a snapshot request, one by one.
 If each camera takes 500 milliseconds to respond to the snapshot request to load the image, the Bridge may take up to 5 seconds to process further requests, like viewing a camera stream or turning on a light.

-This is a architectural limitation in HomeKit that will likely never be resolved (as there are no official camera `Bridges`), so the Scrypted recommendation to use Accessory Mode,  like real HomeKit Cameras.
+This is a architectural limitation in HomeKit that will likely never be resolved (as there are no official camera Bridges), so the Scrypted recommendation to use Accessory Mode,  like real HomeKit Cameras.